RedPillNow/polymerts-doc-generator/README.md

 # polymerts-doc-generator

 This is a node module for parsing a TypeScript file (PolymerTS) and generating an _empty_ documentation file (i.e. no code, only signatures) compatible with Polymer 1.0 to pass to iron-component-page for documentation.
+While we try to fill in anything that may be missing in the line of comments when we can, well documented code is both benefecial to new developers coming into the project as well as seasoned developers trying to remember why they may have done something the way they did when returning to a project.

 ## Background Info